 While perhaps not as loving as a dog or a cat, the relationship between a human and goldfish can become quite friendly.
-In fact, some people train their goldfish to swim right to them and take food directly from their fingers.
+Goldfish care can be rewarding.
+Your fish can be trained to swim right to you and take food directly from your fingers.
 Some goldfish are so smart that they learn to do tricks!

 When you are considering getting your very first pet goldfish, the Shubunkin is a good choice; especially for kids and newbies.
 They have a beautiful, unusual coloration that you will definitely love.

 The Shubunkin goldfish is one of the most sought-after breed.
 It was developed in Japan inside the latter part of the 19th century; hence, the Japanese.
 There are different kinds of this breed, such as: American, London, and Bristol Shubunkins.

 Shubunkins are similar in appearance to the common goldfish when it comes to body shapes; though the Shubunkin carries a more streamlined shape and its tail and fins are slightly longer.
 What makes the them dissimilar from ordinary goldfish is their coloration.

 They are well-known for their unusual color pattern; a mixture of metallic and translucent scales with blotches of black, red, brown, white, and blue.
 In addition, they are referred to as the calico goldfish due to their unusual color patterns, which also run within the fins and tail from the fish.